 Mikron is officially one of the country’s leading arts organisations for the Arts Council’s 2018-22 funding period.

-To say we’re happy, is an understatement – this support will see Mikron sail into our 50th year of touring!
+To say we’re happy is an understatement – this support will see Mikron sail into our 50th year of touring!

-More news will follow and we really wouldn’t be in this situation without you, our wonderful, loyal audiences.
+We really wouldn’t be in this situation without you, our wonderful, loyal audiences.
 We thank you all.